robclancy/class-name-fix-utility/README.md

 This is used to rename badly named classes.
 Comes with built in Laravel support to rename `Facade` to `Surrogate`.

+### Good Code Makes Good Apps
+100% Tested
+phpmin usage to get maximum performance can literally change thousands of class names without any performance issues at all

 ## Installation

 Add `"robclancy/class-name-fix-utility": "dev-master"` to your `composer.json` in the `require` block and do a `composer update`.